Latest news

 We meet on the third Wednesday in the month in the Mead Hall in East Lane (behind The Bull, next to the free car park) and have a programme of speakers .
 We also publish a monthly bulletin.

-Click here to read a wide range of articles researched and written by members of the Society on aspects of local history.
+We encourage local people to research our local history and heritage.
+Click here to read a wide range of articles researched and written by members of the Society.

 In 2019, we published The Pubs of Wheathampstead 1830 to 1914 telling the story of the 26 inns, alehouses and beerhouses that flourished in the village over this period.
-To find out more about the book, click here.
+To find out more about the book, click here

 You can become a member at any of our meetings or by downloading this membership form and sending it to the address shown.
 You can pay your subscription by cheque made out to Wheathampstead History Society, or by BACS to a/c 73 46 26 92, sort code 20 53 33.